An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Introduction

-Data-driven load forecasting methods can be broadly classified into two categories: conventional statistical methods and artificial intelligence methods.
-Conventional statistical models use time series analysis to extract statistical information from data and make predictions about future data points by assuming that future data is related to historically observed data.
-Examples of linear statistical models include ordinary regression models \citep{Weron2006book}, auto-regressive moving average model (ARMA) \citep{Pappas2010ARMA}, Autoregressive integrated moving average model (ARIMA) \citep{Chodakowska2021ARIMA}, and exponential smoothing \citep{Taylor2007}.
-For nonlinear problems in energy prediction and evaluation, methods such as random forest (RF) \citep{Dudek2015RF}, support Vector Regression (SVR) \citep{Chen2017SVR}, gradient boost \citep{Patnaik2021XGBoost}, Gaussian process \citep{Shepero2018GP}, or fuzzy systems \citep{Efendi2015fuzzy} are used.
-However, due to their greater flexibility in constructing forecasting models in the presence of features such as nonlinearity, high volatility, and uncertainty of load profiles, artificial intelligence models generally outperform conventional statistical models in terms of forecasting accuracy \citep{Deb2017review, Bianchi2017book, Nti2020review}.
-Therefore, artificial intelligence methods are increasingly used for load forecasting, while conventional statistical models are still used in certain applications.
+\IEEEPARstart{E}{lectricity} load forecasting plays a crucial role in power grid optimization and management.
+Current approaches to load forecasting can be broadly categorized into conventional statistical methods and machine learning methods.
+Conventional statistical models use time series analysis to extract information and predict future points based on historical data.
+Examples include ordinary regression models \cite{Weron2006book}, auto-regressive moving average model (ARMA) \cite{Pappas2010ARMA}, Autoregressive integrated moving average model (ARIMA) \cite{Chodakowska2021ARIMA}, and exponential smoothing \cite{Taylor2007}.
+To better handle the nonlinear, highly volatile, and uncertain features of load profiles, methods such as random forest (RF) \cite{Dudek2015RF}, support Vector Regression (SVR) \cite{Chen2017SVR}, gradient boost \cite{Patnaik2021XGBoost}, Gaussian process \cite{Shepero2018GP}, or fuzzy systems \cite{Efendi2015fuzzy} have been developed.
+These approaches often deliver improved forecasting accuracy, albeit at the cost of reduced interpretability.
+More recently, deep learning techniques such as Deep Neural Networks (DNNs) \cite{He2024NN}, Convolutional Neural Networks (CNNs) \cite{Marcus2018CNN}, and Long Short-Term Memory (LSTM) \cite{Kong2019LSTM} have emerged.
+These methods often outperform conventional statistical models due to their flexibility in handling complex features of load profiles \cite{Nti2020review}.

-The early machine learning (ML) methods for load forecasting were based on Support Vector Machines (SVM) \citep{Chen2004SVM} and basic (shallow) Neural Networks (NNs) \citep{Tsekouras2006NN, Sozen2007ANN, Geem2009ANN, Ardakani2014NN}.
-Later on, more sophisticated techniques such as Deep NNs (DNNs) \citep{Mohi2017DNN}, Convolutional NNs (CNNs) \citep{Marcus2018CNN}, and Long Short-Term Memory (LSTM) \citep{Marino2016LSTM, Kong2019LSTM} emerged.
-However, deep architectures are prone to overfitting, which hinders their forecasting accuracy.
-To overcome this limitation, researchers have proposed elaborate structures that use different details and units hierarchically to process data at different levels \citep{Heng2018pooling, Zhang2018hybrid, Mousa2020hybrid, Dudek2021pattern, Yin2023photovoltaic}.